soudegesu/blog/content/past/2018-07-31-mysql8-password.en.md

 ---
-title: "Configures MySQL8 in Ansible Playbook(how to change root password etc.)"
+title: "Ansible playbook configuration for MySQL8 (how to change root password etc.)"
 description: "MySQL major version 8 was released on 2018/4.
 I summarize the trouble with my trying to create MySQL 8 AMI with ansible playbook."
 date: 2018-07-31
 thumbnail: /images/icons/mysql_icon.png